 Oslo city, as one of the most expensive cities in the world, absolutely offers many awesome attractions to see and things to do for FREE!

 Whether you come to Oslo for a holiday, as a side trip, layover or if you’re only staying in Oslo for day or two, this guide will definitely come in handy.
-Plus, I will be giving away 20 citywalk apps (that is a totally must have for the busy budget traveler) at the end of this article, so, stay tuned! 😉
+Plus, I will be giving away 20 CityWalk apps (that is a total must-have for the busy budget traveler) at the end of this article, so, stay tuned! 😉

 The green city

 Oslo, the capital city of Norway is striving to become one of the greenest capital cities in Europe.
-Some of the ways they are trying to achieve, is through collective city wide mandatory recycling, highly efficient public transportation, and incentives for electric car owners.
+Some of the ways they are trying to achieve are through collective city-wide mandatory recycling, highly efficient public transportation, and incentives for electric car owners.

 Museums in Oslo

 Ever heard of the Nobel Peace Prize or the Vikings or the Kontiki?
 Yes, we have it here, and many other museums of your interests.
 These are some of the most visited attractions in Oslo.

 On top of being a city with a population that prides itself on sustainability, Oslo has some really unique and interesting things to see.
 Such as museums, parks, Oslo fjords and just a great city to walk.